Submit Article Requests

 The name of the event to listen for.
 This can be any of our native events, including:

-- any other events found in our Appcues Events Reference or Client-side Events Reference
+• any other events found in our Appcues Events Reference or Flow Events Reference

 Custom click-to-track events can also be sent as long as you have the Events Broadcaster feature activated on your account.
 When creating a listener for a specific click-to-track event, simply use the name of the event as in this code: